meteor-activeroute/legacy/README.md

 #### isActivePath

-Helper to check if the supplied path matches the currently active route's path.
+Template helper to check if the supplied path matches the currently active route's path.

 Returns either a configurable `'string'`, which defaults to `'active'`, or `false`.